 -

-I’m very glad I built up my patience and lowered my threshold for stimulation before the trip as part of my lifestyle.
-Part of the reason my older brother would get so irritated during these trips to the sticks, I can now see in hindsight, was because of the pervasive social emphasis on long periods of nothing and on leaving the day to chance.
+Building up your patience and lowering your threshold for stimulation before a trip like this as part of your lifestyle is a good idea.
+Part of the reason bugmen get so irritated during these trips to the sticks is because of the pervasive social emphasis on long periods of nothing and on leaving the day to chance.
 Fundamentally, people operate on the notion that there is always time to spare and therefore merely seek out ways here and there to fill it up; this is in contrast to the first-world industrial approach of feeling the opposite from the get go - that there is never enough time and sacrifices have to be made.
 People that don’t choose to drink the proverbial Kool-Aid would get restless pretty quickly and resort to reflexes such as flipping through their phone for the hundredth time.

 -

-My Spanish ability is not up to par with what I had imagined.
-My biggest problem is thinking faster that I can speak and dropping phonemes in free variation in order to keep up with the general contour of the ideal sentence my mind lays down in real time - like railroad tracks in front of a moving train.
-This of course ends up being counterproductive as I have to repeat myself and speak slower anyway to get my point across, which by that point, loses all relevance (especially any attempt to be witty or funny).
-All those years of popcorn reading aloud in American grade school helped bridge that gap in my English production but makes my lack of intimate time with the Spanish language far more apparent.
-I might consider speech therapy or shadowing as methods to make these fine motor movements more automatic and one less thing I need to keep tabs on while functioning as a member of Mexican society.
-Writing prose in Spanish should also help with the other side - thinking in grammatically correct chunks automatically for when I need to use them.
-On the bright side, all this I can vision myself doing for the acquisition of Japanese as well, with probably a year or so of difference between my Japanese and Spanish ability.
-Of course, the biggest hurdle to overcome there is building an adequate mental heuristic of the correct and the incorrect, but once anyone does that, native output becomes an inevitability - first in spurts and then in torrents.
+Your L2 ability is never up to par with what you imagine.
+A common problem, especially for intermediate learners, is thinking faster that you can speak and dropping phonemes in free variation in order to keep up with the general contour of the ideal sentence your mind lays down in real time - like railroad tracks in front of a moving train.
+This of course ends up being counterproductive as you have to repeat yourself and speak slower anyway to get your point across, which by that point, loses all relevance (especially any attempt to be witty or funny).
+All those years of popcorn reading aloud in American grade school helped bridge that gap in your English production but makes your lack of intimate time with your L2 far more apparent.
+Consider speech therapy or shadowing as methods to make these fine motor movements more automatic and one less thing you need to keep tabs on while functioning as a member of any foreign society.
+Writing prose in your L2 should also help with the other side - thinking in grammatically correct chunks automatically for when you need to use them.
+Of course, the biggest hurdle to overcome is building an adequate mental heuristic of the correct and the incorrect, but once you do that, native output becomes an inevitability - first in spurts and then in torrents.

 -